The Libertine (1968 film): Reception

 Howard Thompson of The New York Times said the film was "not nearly as clever, sophisticated and amusing as it archly pretends."
-The Guardian called it "pseudo-sophisticated, so fake as to be positively sick making and, what is more, thoroughly unerotic."
+Derek Malcolm of The Guardian called it "pseudo-sophisticated, so fake as to be positively sick making and, what is more, thoroughly unerotic."
 Gary Arnold of The Washington Post complained "the film's own attitudes are far too conventional".
 Kevin Thomas of the Los Angeles Times thought the film was "at times... pretty hot stuff... has a little more style and wit than most Radley Metzger releases."
 Terry Clifford of the Chicago Tribune thought the film was "more clumsy than clever... just as unimaginative as the film it attempts to parody."